 You might have heard about foodborne illness outbreaks in the news, for example, caused by E. coli O157:H7 or Listeria monocytogenes.
 Often referred to as "food poisoning," it's a sickness that occurs when people eat or drink harmful microorganisms (bacteria, parasites, viruses) or chemical contaminants found in some foods or drinking water.

-"Why should I be concerned about foodborne illness?"
+"Why should pregnant women be concerned about foodborne illness?"

-You are at particularly high risk for foodborne illness because your immune system is weakened during pregnancy.
+You are at particularly high risk for foodborne illness because your immune system is altered during pregnancy.
 This is a natural condition, which helps you and your baby get along with each other.
-However, this weakness also makes it harder for your body to fight off harmful foodborne microorganisms.
+However, such an alteration also makes it harder for your body to fight off certain harmful foodborne microorganisms.
 Your unborn baby is also at high risk because the baby's immune system is not developed enough to fight off harmful foodborne microorganisms.

 "What are the symptoms of foodborne illness?"

-Symptoms vary, but in general, a person might get sick to their stomach, vomit, or have diarrhea.
+Symptoms vary, but may include stomach pain, vomiting, and/or diarrhea.
 Sometimes foodborne illness is confused with the flu because the symptoms can be flu like with a fever, headache, and body aches.